steventango/instagrambots/README.md

 # InstagramBots
+## Usage
+1. Download a Userscript Manager (for example, [Tampermonkey](https://www.tampermonkey.net/Tampermonkey]))
+2. Select the script file you wish to use from this repository and click the Raw button at the top of the file to view its source.
+3. Copy the source.
+4. Open Tampermonkey and click the "Add Script" button.
+5. Paste the source code into the script window and save.

 ## steven.bot.js
 This modular script can be used to create any web bot.
 It is configurable, induces human-like randomness into the interval, accounts for network connection, and tracks bot statistics.